Just-A-Visitor/Algorithmic-Pseudocode/Error Journal/ReadMe.md

+## Time Limit Exceeded
+* Huge input/output?
+Did you try using `scanf`, `printf`?
+* Huge input/output?
+Did you try `fast_input_output`?
+* Too many lines to print?
+Use `#define endl '\n'`
+* Interactive Problems?
+Did you forget to flush the output?

+## Class
+* Compilation error?
+Did you forget the semi colon?
+* Compilation error?
+Did you forget to make the functions/constructor public?

 ## Graphs
 * Is the graph undirected ?
 Did you forget to add both sides of the edge in the adjacency list?
 * Is the graph directed ?
 Did you accidentally add an undirected edge instead of a directed one?